University campus in New Hampshire

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Cloud Computing Degree Programs in New Hampshire — Detailed School Profiles
+In-depth Cloud Computing program profiles in New Hampshire

 At the associate's level, if you're serious about hands-on cloud infrastructure work, NHTI's cloud computing program centers on real-world lab environments where you'll build and manage virtualized systems from day one.
 You'll gain practical experience with AWS, Azure, and on-premises infrastructure that employers actually use—not just theory.
 Many graduates move into IT operations and cloud support roles at mid-sized New Hampshire businesses, while others successfully transfer to University of New Hampshire or Plymouth State to complete bachelor's degrees in computer science or IT management.
 The program's strength lies in its focus on infrastructure fundamentals; you'll understand networking, security, and systems administration deeply enough to troubleshoot production issues, not just pass exams.